ercanbeyen/banking-application/README.md

 $ docker pull cassandra
 ```

-Then, you should run the below commands in order to run the application
+Then, you should run the below commands in order to run the application (Default port is 8080)

 1) Create jar file
 2) Create the image of the application via building